jefft0/gnokey-mobile/README.md

 - Base URL: The `callback` from the request.
 In this case, `tech.berty.dsocial://signin-callback`
 - Parameters:
-  - address: the address of the selected user
+  - address: the address of the selected account
+  - remote: the RPC url associated to the selected account
+  - chain_id: the chain ID associated to the selected account
   - cachekill: For testing.
 Ignore this.

 ### Sign a transaction